FairwindsOps/insights-docs/docs/installation/ci/insights-ci-script.md

       foo: bar
 ```

-## Step 3: Run the Insights CI script for the first time
+## Step 3: Run the Insights CI Script for the First Time
 Last, you'll need to execute the Insights CI script within your CI pipeline.

 To access the CI script, please do the following: